Decoupled Similarity for Task-Aware Token Pruning in Large Vision-Language Models: Experiments

-\textbf{Results with Higher Resolution.} We further evaluates DeSAP on the advanced LLaVA-NeXT-7B \cite{liu2024llava} across different benchmarks mentioned above, with comparison to current SOTA approaches.
+\textbf{Results with Higher Resolution.} We further evaluate DeSAP on the advanced LLaVA-NeXT-7B \cite{liu2024llava} across different benchmarks mentioned above, with comparison to current SOTA approaches.
 As shown in Table \ref{tab:t2}, under a fixed token budget of 320 per image, equivalent to an 88.9\% reduction, our method consistently delivers superior performance, achieving an average of 98.0\% of full-model performance.
 It ranks first on 7 out of 8 benchmarks and surpasses the second-best method, HoloV \cite{zou2025don}, by an average of 1.6\%.
-Besides, we also extend the evaluation to video understanding tasks using Video-LLaVA-7B \cite{lin2023video} with a 50\% token reduction, where DeSAP consistently demonstrates strong performance.
-Detailed results on video tasks are provided in the supplement material.